-Oral administration of nicotine (e.g., via drinking water) has become increasingly popular as a method to achieve chronic or long-term nicotine exposure in primates and rodents.8 This route of administration also has some physiological and sensory relevance to humans who self-administer tobacco or nicotine orally.
-For instance, smokeless tobacco and nicotine aerosols involve oral use, and much of the available nicotine ultimately is swallowed.138 The main advantage of using drinking water as a vehicle is that it is relatively easy, inexpensive, and reduces considerably the handling and manipulation of the animal.
-In addition, it yields plasma nicotine concentrations that are similar to those observed in smokers, and because most drinking occurs in the evening hours, this method reproduces the cyclic (episodic) increase and decrease of nicotine administration that occurs in smokers.8 For example, drinking-water administration yields plasma nicotine levels that range from 10-20 nanograms per milliliter (ng/mL);^{8,88,139,140} these levels are similar to the lower ranges observed in smokers.
+Oral administration of nicotine (e.g., via drinking water) has become increasingly popular as a method to achieve chronic or long-term nicotine exposure in primates and rodents.
+This route of administration also has some physiological and sensory relevance to humans who self-administer tobacco or nicotine orally.
+For instance, smokeless tobacco and nicotine aerosols involve oral use, and much of the available nicotine ultimately is swallowed.
+The main advantage of using drinking water as a vehicle is that it is relatively easy, inexpensive, and reduces considerably the handling and manipulation of the animal.
+In addition, it yields plasma nicotine concentrations that are similar to those observed in smokers, and because most drinking occurs in the evening hours, this method reproduces the cyclic (episodic) increase and decrease of nicotine administration that occurs in smokers. § For example, drinking-water administration yields plasma nicotine levels that range from 10-20 nanograms per milliliter (ng/mL);8,88,139,140 these levels are similar to the lower ranges observed in smokers.

-Further, oral nicotine produces a broad range of effects associated with chronic nicotine exposure and dependence, effects that were originally obtained in animals with IV-injection methods-for example, receptor upregulation, tolerance, neuroprotection,^{77,141-145} and mousestrain-specific responses reflective of physical dependence.146 However, nicotine in drinking water, like injection, does not replicate the prolonged exposure of the oral mucosa to nicotine, which is an important determinant of nicotine absorption with some methods of human self-administration.8
+Further, oral nicotine produces a broad range of effects associated with chronic nicotine exposure and dependence, effects that were originally obtained in animals with IV-injection methods-for example, receptor upregulation, tolerance, neuroprotection, 77,141-145 and mouse-strain-specific responses reflective of physical dependence.
+However, nicotine in drinking water, like injection, does not replicate the prolonged exposure of the oral mucosa to nicotine, which is an important determinant of nicotine absorption with some methods of human self-administration.

-Other problems encountered with this method of administration include the bitter taste of nicotine (which can limit consumption in a strain-specific manner8) and the failure of some mice to tolerate the amount of nicotine consumed, possibly because of toxicity and occasionally irritation of the gastrointestinal tract.
+Other problems encountered with this method of administration include the bitter taste of nicotine (which can limit consumption in a strain-specific manner) and the failure of some mice to tolerate the amount of nicotine consumed, possibly because of toxicity and occasionally irritation of the gastrointestinal tract.
 The bitter taste is usually overcome by supplementing the drinking water with 1%-2% saccharin.
-Animals receiving only saccharin water are routinely used in studies to ensure control for nonspecific effects.^{8,88,139,140}
+Animals receiving only saccharin water are routinely used in studies to ensure control for nonspecific effects.8,88,139,140 can all be administered oral nicotine for time periods ranging from several weeks to years.
+81,139,147 Finally, while taste may constrain dependence development in some mouse strains, this may not be a problem to the extent that taste sensitivity plays a significant role in affecting dependence vulnerability in humans.
+148

 For oral administration, it is important to use nicotine in the free-base form to avoid the complications related to tartrate salt.
-The authors of this chapter found that C57BL/6, CBA/HeN, and C3H strains can all be administered oral nicotine for time periods ranging from several weeks to years.^{81,139,147} Finally, while taste may constrain dependence development in some mouse strains, this may not be a problem to the extent that taste sensitivity plays a significant role in affecting dependence vulnerability in humans.148
+The authors of this chapter found that C57BL/6, CBA/HeN, and C3H strains

 In terms of how route of administration affects intake and dose, reports examining the biological activity of cotinine-the major metabolite of nicotine-raise interesting questions about the impact of nicotine and the suitability of different dosing paradigms.
-Administration of cotinine to rhesus monkeys and rats can recapitulate many of nicotine's effects, including protective effects to differentiated PC-12 cell survival, but it fails to induce receptor upregulation.149 However, cotinine is generally much less efficacious than is nicotine,143 although it occurs at greater concentrations in the plasma.
+Administration of cotinine to rhesus monkeys and rats can recapitulate many of nicotine's effects, including protective effects to differentiated PC-12 cell survival, but it fails to induce receptor upregulation.
+However, cotinine is generally much less efficacious than is nicotine, 143 although it occurs at greater concentrations in the plasma.
 This must be kept in mind when evaluating nicotine effects yielded by systems such as direct nicotine infusion into the brain.
 This strategy provides little opportunity for nicotine metabolism and might obviate the effects of cotinine in a manner inconsistent with human nicotine use and dependence.
 At the very least, such pathways must also be considered when assessing the genetic contribution to the addictive process, especially when extrapolating to humans.